oracle/opengrok/Debugging.md

 ### Web application

 In IDEA, in order to debug JSPs, you need the IDEA Ultimate edition.
 In Netbeans it should work out of the box.
+We will describe how to debug in IDEA here.

+First, open the `opengrok-web` Maven project.

 Start by going to the 'Run' menu, select 'Edit Configurations' and create one based on Tomcat server (local) template: